Ashok0/EnderalVREssentials-Nightly/README.md

 	- [SKSE VR](https://skse.silverlock.org/beta/sksevr_2_00_12.7z) (Scripts folder only)
 	- [PapyrusUtil VR - Scripting Utility Functions](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files) (Under "Miscellaneous Files")
 	- [DynDOLOD Resources SE 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) (Under "Miscellaneous Files")
 6. Install a terrain LOD mod through Mod Organizer 2 that corresponds with the lowest texture mod for terrain that you have installed.
-If using Tamrielic Textures, the [Terrain LOD for Tamrielic Textures](https://www.nexusmods.com/skyrimspecialedition/mods/39563) mod is recommended.
+If using Septentrional Landscapes SE, the [Terrain LOD for Septentrional Landscapes](https://www.nexusmods.com/skyrimspecialedition/mods/39563) mod is recommended.
 	- Place this mod BELOW all other Skyrim SE texture mods in your mod load order in the left window pane.
 	- Move your Terrain LOD .esm plugin ABOVE Enderal - Forgotten Stories.esm in the right window pane.
 7. If using [Enhanced Vanilla Trees SE](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files) (highly recommended), delete the ESP files (incompatible with Enderal VR) and delete the DynDOLOD and Terrain folders (which contain billboards) as DynDOLOD generates its own superior billboards.